ecological-systems-design/flavor-chemical-design/README.md

-# Data-driven elucidation of flavor science
+# Data-driven elucidation of flavor chemistry

 Datasets generated from the review paper, Data-driven elucidation of flavor molecules: Current status and future perspectives (under review)